What are head lice?

 What are the symptoms of head lice?

-The most common symptom of head lice is itching, especially in the back of the head and neck and near the ears — areas where lice are more likely to live.
-Intense scratching can break the skin of the scalp and can lead to open sores and infection.
-However, it may take as long as two to three weeks after lice infestation for itching to begin.
+The most common symptom of head lice is itching, especially on the back of your head and neck and near your ears — areas where lice are more likely to live.

 How does a person get head lice?

 A person gets head lice because the insects crawl from person to person by direct contact or by sharing items — including combs, brushes and hats — with another person who has head lice.
 Poor hygiene doesn’t cause head lice.

 Head lice can’t fly or jump, so they spread by crawling from person to person during close contact.
 Although rare, head lice can spread through personal items like towels, sheets, hairbrushes or hats.

 Animals and pets can’t get or spread head lice to humans.